asyncapi/website/pages/docs/concepts/producer.md

     c -- Message 2 ---> d[Consumer]
 ```

 In the diagram above, we see a producer publishing messages to a specific channel and a consumer subscribing to messages from that channel.
-We also have a second producer who publishes to one channel but also subscribes to messages from another.
+We also have a second producer who publishes to one channel but subscribes to messages from another.